How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Neural networks are, among other things, currently being used in a wide range of regression tasks.
-These regression tasks cover many different areas.
+Neural networks are, among other things, currently being used in a wide range of regression tasks, covering many different areas.
 It has become increasingly clear that it is essential to have uncertainty estimates to come with the predictions \citep{gal2016uncertainty, pearce2020uncertaintythesis}.
-Uncertainty estimates can be used to make confidence intervals or predictions intervals at a given $100 (1-\alpha)\%$ confidence level.
-The probability that the true function value falls inside such a confidence interval (CI) should be $100 (1-\alpha) \%$.
-A $100(1-\alpha)\%$ prediction interval (PI) is constructed such that the probability that an observation falls inside this interval is $100(1-\alpha)\%$.
+Uncertainty estimates can be used to make confidence intervals or predictions intervals at a given $100 \cdot(1-\alpha)\%$ confidence level.
+We define these intervals more precisely in Section \ref{Defining uncertainty}, but the intuition is as follows.
+The probability that the true function value falls inside a confidence interval (CI) should be $100\cdot (1-\alpha) \%$.
+A $100\cdot(1-\alpha)\%$ prediction interval (PI) is constructed such that the probability that an observation falls inside this interval is $100\cdot(1-\alpha)\%$.
 The two desirable characteristics of a PI or CI are that they cover the correct fraction of the data while being as small as possible \citep{khosravi2011comprehensive}.
-At the moment a common approach to test a PI is to use a previously unused part of the data and then check which fraction of the observations inside the corresponding PIs.
+At the moment, a common approach to test a PI is to use a previously unused part of the data and then check which fraction of the observations falls inside the corresponding PIs.
+This fraction is called the Prediction Interval Coverage Probability (PICP) and is widely used to asses the quality of prediction intervals \citep{pearce2018high, kabir2023Uncertainty, khosravi2011comprehensive, pearce2020uncertainty, su2018tight, lai2022exploring, zhang2023Probabilistic, chen2023Prediction, dewolf2023Valid, vanbeers2023Peaking, zhang2023Interval, zheng2023Stochastic} .